cph-cachet/carp_studies_app/docs/app_store_deployment_pipeline.md

     end

 ## TestFlight - iOS

 Navigate to [App Store Connect](https://appstoreconnect.apple.com/apps/1569798025/distribution/ios/version/inflight) (credentials for login in 1Password).

 Under Xcode Cloud/Manage Workflows there are 4 workflows.

-- App Store
-    Is triggered every time changes are made to master branch and the new app versioned is delivered to Public Testing users.
+- **App Store:** - Is triggered every time changes are made to the `master` branch and the new app versioned is delivered to Public Testing users.
 A list of those users can be found under the `TestFlight` tab.
-- Build
-    Is triggerd on changes on every branch and is one of the requirements needed to pass all tests on GitHub required to make a new PR to master branch.
+- **Build:** - Is triggered on changes on _every_ branch and is one of the requirements needed to pass all tests on GitHub required to make a new PR to master branch.
-- Master TestFlight
-    Is triggered every time changes are made to master branch and the new app version is delivered to Internal Testing users.
+- **Master TestFlight:** - Is triggered every time changes are made to the `master` branch and the new app version is delivered to Internal Testing users.
 A list of those users can be found under the `TestFlight` tab.
-- TestFlight
-    Is triggered every time changes are made to branches starting with `bardram/`, `Panosfunk/`, `SlimShadyIAm/`, `develop/` and is delivered to Internal Testing users.
+- **TestFlight:** - Is triggered every time changes are made to branches starting with `bardram/`, `Panosfunk/`, `SlimShadyIAm/`, `develop/` and is delivered to Internal Testing users.

-#### Distribution
+### Distribution

 Under the Distribution tab a build is selected and can be added for review.